ZanSara/zansara.github.io/content/posts/2026-05-18-smarter-systems-with-leaner-models/post.md

 ---
 title: "Smarter Systems with Leaner Models"
 description: "Token prices keep falling with every new model release.
-So how come AI bills are only raising?
-Is it structural, or there's a way to help it?"
+So how come AI bills are only rising?
+Is it structural, or is there a way to address it?"
 author: "ZanSara"
 date: 2026-05-18
 featured-image: "/posts/2026-05-18-smarter-systems-with-leaner-models/cover-inv.png"